Sam Penry

 What do you do in your current role/area of expertise?

-I teach on the pre-registration BSc (Hons) Diagnostic Radiography and post-registration MSc Radiography (Computed tomography) programmes.
+I teach on the pre-registration BSc (Hons) Diagnostic Radiography and post-registration MSc Radiography (Computed Tomography) programmes.
 However, I have also taught on other programmes across the School, including the foundation programmes.

 My primary areas of subject expertise include trauma, computed tomography, contrast agents and image interpretation (preliminary clinical evaluation (PCE) writing).